SarthakMakhija/tech-lessons-posts/content/en/blog/diving_into_rust/index.md

     .should_not_contain_ignoring_case("word");
 ```

-### Getting started - String, &str and str types
+### Understanding String, &str and str types

-It is important to understand various string types that Rust provides because we will provide methods which operate on these types.
+It is important to understand various string types in Rust before we get started.

 - **String**: is a mutable and resizable buffer holding UTF-8 text.
 The buffer is allocated on heap.
 It can be treated as a collection of u8 `vec<u8>`.
 - **&str**: is an immutable reference to a run of UTF-8 text owned by someone else. `&str` is a fat pointer, it contains both